Quantum bounds and device-independent security with rank-one qubit measurements

 As previously mentioned, when correlations are generated by a non-extremal POVM, the results on the separability of the post-measurement state do not apply.
 However, we will demonstrate through a simple yet meaningful example that, in some cases, conclusions about the guessing probability can still be drawn by leveraging the boundary condition \eqref{eq:bound_condition_state}, even in non-extremal scenarios.
 We consider the 4-outcome POVM (see Fig.\ \ref{fig:povmexamples} for a Bloch sphere representation) with elements

 acting on the entangled state $\ket{\phi_{\theta}}$.
-The above POVM is non-extremal, as it can be directly verified with the methods introduced in \cite{D'Ariano_2005} or by noting that it can be (uniquely) decomposed as
+The above POVM is non-extremal, as it can be directly verified with the methods introduced in \cite{D'Ariano_2005} or by noting that it can be (uniquely) decomposed in terms of extremal POVMs as